HS2 Procurement Update

 The Council’s Procurement Strategy

 In November 2010, we formally endorsed a sub-regional approach to procurement to support our ambitious savings agenda.
 We will be looking to work in procurement partnership whenever and wherever we can but with the emphasis being on the Warwickshire, Coventry and Solihull sub region.
 To support this, we have agreed a shared procurement strategy with Coventry City Council and Solihull Metropolitan Borough Council.
-This strategy is currently under review.

 The National Procurement Strategy for Local Government 2014